Jvinniec/aoe2-aiscript/README.md

 These are features that are considered good enough to be tested by people, but may still need some tweaking.

 Current experimental features:
-- Auto completion suggestions (so far only user patch commands, building names and civilizations)
+- Auto completion suggestions
-- Green warning squiggles for unknown *actions* or *facts* (still very wonky)

-By default these features are turned off to ensure the average person has a stable experience with the extension.
+By default experimental features are turned off to ensure the average person has a stable experience with the extension.
-To turn them on, go the settings (`Code`->`Preferences`->`Settings`), search for *'aoe2 enable experimental'* and set it to `true`.
+To turn them on, go to settings (`Code`->`Preferences`->`Settings`), search for *'aoe2 enable experimental'* and set to `true`.
+You may need to reload your VSCode instance for some features to be enabled.

 ## Why ANOTHER code editor?